Using MCP in Visual Studio Code

 https://app.hasmcp.com/mcp/<SERVER_ID>).

-.vscode/mcp.json and add the headers object with your token:2.
-Extensions (Cline / Roo Code)
+2. Extensions (Cline / Roo Code)

 Open Configuration